Step-By-Step Solar Guide: Athens County

 Yes – get a quote from installers, if possible.
 Quotes should contain a roof assessment (Steps 1-3 and an estimate of how much solar power you can expect with a certain number of solar panels installed).
 The installer should share what type of panels, racks, and inverters will be used.
 Do some research.

 Check to see if your solar installer of choice is a licensed contractor with a credentialed electrician on staff.
-Many installers carry North American Board of Certified Energy Practitioners (NABCEP) and/or Electronics Technicians Association (ETA) certification, for example.
+High-quality solar installers carry North American Board of Certified Energy Practitioners (NABCEP) and/or Electronics Technicians Association (ETA) certification, for example.

-The following solar installation companies provide services in the region:
+The following solar installation companies are located in Athens County, Ohio:

 Questions?
 Get Help!